openmainframeproject/feilong/doc/source/generalinfo.rst

 ========================

-The zvm cloud connector package (also known as zvm sdk) is a client library written in pure Python that interacts `z/VM`_ SMAPI (System management API) of `IBM Z`_ or `LinuxONE`_ machines.
-The goal of this package is to make the z/VM SMAPI easy to be consuemd by upper layer programmers and provide a set of APIs to be called through RESTful interface.
+The zvm cloud connector package (also known as zvm sdk) is a client library written in pure Python that interacts with `z/VM`_ SMAPI (System management API) of `IBM Z`_ or `LinuxONE`_ machines.
+The goal of this package is to make the z/VM SMAPI easy to be consumed by upper layer programmers and provide a set of APIs to be called through RESTful interfaces.

 .. _IBM Z: http://www.ibm.com/systems/z/
 .. _LinuxONE: http://www.ibm.com/systems/linuxone/